Sokman42/Crazy-Eights-Project/README.md

-# Crazy-Eights-Project
+# Crazy Eights Project
 Card Game project for SYST17796 - Fundamentals of Software Design and Development at Sheridan College.

-Converting base Card Game code to Crazy Eights Card Game.
+Project involves converting base Card Game code to a Crazy Eights Card Game.

+Project is managed and edited by:

+Austin Sinclair

+Gowthaman Varatharajah